VisH317/tsa-software-dev/server/database/DB.md

  * Assignments:
    * Material: contains title, text, comments
      * Comments: user ref and text
+   * Lecture: stores name and notes for each student (later include dates and monitoring statistics)
    * Classwork/Homework: title, text, files, due date, attaching files for each person
    * Test: student records and progress (preferably websocket updated for monitoring and later pushed to a database)
    * Group assignment: groups list, title, text, files for each